V-Sekai/TEST_splerger/README.md

 # godot-splerger
-Mesh splitting and merging script for Godot 3.2
+Mesh Grid splitting and merging script for Godot 4.
+The splerger trades increased draw calls for culling guarantees.

 ## Installation
 Either install as an addon, or simply copy splerger.gd to your project, and it should be available to use.